laurentzziu/procreate-swatches/README.md

 # => [hsv(195, 16%, 81%), hsv(288, 6%, 68%), hsv(232, 19%, 67%)]
 ```

-By default, each color availabe in the colors array is an instance of Chroma::Color
+By default, each color available in the colors array is an instance of `Chroma::Color`.

-By providing a format parameter to the `#colors` method, you can retrieve the colors in one of the availabe formats (supported by Chroma::Color)
+By providing a format parameter to the `#colors` method, you can retrieve the colors in one of the available formats (supported by `Chroma::Color`)
 ```ruby
 # converting to hex
 wrapper.colors(format: :hex)
 # => ["#aec6cf", "#aba3ad", "#8a8fab"]
 ```

-All the availabe formats for converting colors:
+All the available formats for converting colors:
 ```ruby
 wrapper.available_color_formats
 # => [:hsv, :hsl, :hex, :hex8, :rgb, :name]